 However, some of these platforms are built for a specific email client.
 Hiver, for example, is excellent for teams that operate entirely within Gmail.
 But if your organization uses other providers, its functionality will be limited.
 Be sure to check for compatibility before committing.

-Solutions for Customer Service
+Pros and Cons: Tools for Customer Service

 Software designed for customer service excels at turning emails into trackable tickets.
 These platforms often use AI to prioritize messages and offer automation to handle common inquiries, which helps your support team work more efficiently.
 Many, like Help Scout, unite emails, chats, and phone calls into one place for a complete view of customer interactions.